Google's Q4 ad sales soar again, parent plans to split stock

 The results announced Tuesday underscore how technology giants have adapted to become even more successful during a nearly two-year pandemic that has roiled much of the economy.

-Google stumbled during the early stages of the pandemic in 2020, causing it to suffer its first year-over-year decline in quarterly revenue.
+Google stumbled during the early stages of the pandemic in 2020, leading to its first year-over-year decline in quarterly revenue.

 As usual, Google’s ad business accounted for the bulk of Alphabet’s profits.
-The Mountain View, California, company earned $20.6 billion, or $30.69 per share, well above the average estimated of $27.66 per share among analysts surveyed by FactSet Research.
+The Mountain View, California, company earned $20.6 billion, or $30.69 per share, well above the average estimate of $27.66 per share from analysts surveyed by FactSet Research.
 Revenue rose 32% from the previous year to $75.3 billion, eclipsing analysts’ predictions for revenue of $72.3 billion.

+The impressive numbers pushed Alphabet’s share price near $3,000 in extended trading.
+If the stock is still hovering around that price at the time of the proposed stock split, the shares would be reset at about $150 apiece, for a cut of 95%.
+But Alphabet’s market value, now approaching $2 trillion, would remain unchanged because the number of outstanding shares would be 20 times greater than now.

+Lowering the per-share price of Alphabet’s stock could set the stage for the company to be added to the bellwether Dow Jones Industrial Average after the split is completed, predicted CFRA Research analyst Angelo Zino.
+That’s what happened with Apple not long after the iPhone maker executed a seven-for-one stock split in 2014.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been updated to correct a reference to Alphabet’s latest financial report.
-The company’s net income rose 36% in the fourth quarter of 2021; previous versions of this story incorrectly stated that its revenue rose by that amount.
-Alphabet revenue rose 32% in the same quarter.